hansjhoffman/alt-lang/README.md

 # Alt

-The safety of Haskell with the feel of Elixir.
+The safety of Haskell, the simplicity of Elm, and tooling/web libraries like Elixir & Phoenix.
 A reliable language to build web servers that runs on the Erlang BEAM.

 # Repl